 Springfield Learning Center is located in the former Fellows Gear Shaper Company building (Springfield Health Center)

-Until recently, taking the GED via the internet was no option, but to secure your GED degree in Vermont, you still have to show up, in person, at one of Vermont’s official GED testing facilities.
-Online GED testing is also not available in New York and South Carolina.
+Until recently, taking the GED via the Internet was no option, but in most states, you can take the exam at an official GED testing facility or online.
+Online GED testing is not available in New York and South Carolina.

 Vermont Adult Learning -Brattleboro